martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 ![KibUrl](https://user-images.githubusercontent.com/71955581/110492718-729e8680-80c0-11eb-88f0-0ef0d577ae38.PNG)

-#Once the play is written run it.
-To run the playbook use the following command:
+#Once the playbook is written run it with the following command:

 ansible-playbook install-elk.yml

+ ### Metricbeat

 To update Metricbeat’s configuration file, follow the same process as Filebeat’s configuration.
 Download the config. file and edit to make the changes as seen below.

-   ### Metricbeat

-#Metricbeat uses the same process of copying a configuration file, editing it, writing a playbook for it, and running the playbook.
+Metricbeat uses the same process of copying a configuration file, editing it, writing a playbook for it, and running the playbook.
 The configuration files for Metricbeat are called metricbeat-config.yml.
 Once the file is copied, it is edited according to the images below.
 ![mbeat1](https://user-images.githubusercontent.com/71955581/110435317-e15bef80-8080-11eb-9ea1-17e0e7335f02.PNG)

 ![mbeat2](https://user-images.githubusercontent.com/71955581/110435330-e3be4980-8080-11eb-9711-a7bfad4cc57b.PNG)